jonnydry/Sancho/replit.md

-# Sancho - Poetry Guide
+# SanchoPoetry.ref - Poetry Guide

 ## Overview

-Sancho is a React-based web application that serves as a comprehensive guide to poetry.
-It allows users to explore various poetic forms, meters, and devices, and provides AI-generated poetry examples using XAI's Grok model.
+SanchoPoetry.ref is a React-based web application that serves as a comprehensive guide to poetry.
+It allows users to explore various poetic forms, meters, and devices, and provides AI-powered historical context using XAI's Grok model.
 The project aims to be a valuable resource for poetry enthusiasts and learners, offering a rich educational experience with a focus on user-friendly design and modern web technologies.
-Key capabilities include an extensive poetry database, AI-powered examples, a dynamic theming system, responsive design, Replit Auth integration, and SEO optimization.
+Key capabilities include an extensive poetry database, AI-powered historical context, a dynamic theming system, responsive design, Replit Auth integration, and SEO optimization.

 ## User Preferences